Scriptize/Robux-Rain/README.md

 # Robux_Rain
-Bot that logs into rblx acc thru cookie and gives out r$ through gamepass
+Discord Bot that logs into RBLX acc through cookie and payouts robux using Roblox's API endpoints